-James Arthur Douglas is a New York City Based Tenor & Actor, currently performing as The Beast in Beauty and the Beast at the Broadway Palm Dinner Theater in Fort Myers, Florida.
-Shows run until August 10th!
+James Arthur Douglas is a New York City Based Tenor & Actor, most recently performing as The Beast in Beauty and the Beast at the Broadway Palm Dinner Theater in Fort Myers, Florida.

-James most recently performed with The Atlanta Opera in a bilingual version of Rossini’s delightful and energetic The Barber of Seville as Count Almaviva.
+Earlier this year, James performed with The Atlanta Opera in a bilingual version of Rossini’s delightful and energetic The Barber of Seville as Count Almaviva.
 Created by stage director Kristine McIntyre.
 The 45-minute adaptation was performed in Spanish and English, and will be presented to over 19,000 elementary-aged children.

 James also performed with The Atlanta Opera in Verdi’s La Traviata as a member of the chorus.

 Earlier this year, James was awarded 2nd Prize at the 2019 Pro Mozart Society of Atlanta Scholarship Competition.